 Call Us Today

-If you have an infestation of harlequin ladybirds in your home or garden, please do not hesitate to call us.
-Harlequin ladybirds are notoriously difficult to get rid of and so much be dealt with by professionals.
-Here at Ames Pest Control, our team are highly-trained to deal with all infestations you face, especially ladybirds!
-If you think you have an infestation of harlequin ladybirds, even if you’re not sure, please do not hesitate to call us today and we will send out a professional to fix the problem for you.
+If you have an infestation of Harlequin Ladybirds in your home or garden, please do not hesitate to call us.
+Harlequin Ladybirds are notoriously difficult to get rid of and so must be dealt with by professionals.
+Here at Ames Pest Control, our team are highly trained to deal with all infestations you face.
+If you think you have an infestation of Harlequin Ladybirds, even if you’re not sure, please do not hesitate to call us today and we will send out a professional to fix the problem for you.